To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • India’s proximity with drug producing regions like Golden Crescent in the West and Golden Triangle in the East.

-• The globalisation of the economy has definitely helped the crime syndicates carry out their illegal activities across the borders with great ease.
+• The globalization of the economy has definitely helped the crime syndicates carry out their illegal activities across the borders with great ease.
 This has been further facilitated by the phenomenon of ‘digital money’.
-Such organisations, very conveniently find safe havens outside the country.
+Such organizations, very conveniently, find safe havens outside the country.

 • Arms trafficking.